naheim/shinypaleo/taphonomy/Activity01_Taphonomy.md

 ## Part 1: Live-Dead Data

 This tab displays what is typically called 'live-dead' data.
-They are called this because thy are composed of samples containing both living and dead individuals.
+They are called this because they are composed of samples containing both living and dead individuals.
 Of course, the only species that accumulate dead individuals with any abundance are those with hard skeletons.
-For this exercise, we are focusing on bivalve (clam) and gastropod (snail) mollusks from coastal waters off of Southern California.
+For this exercise, we are focusing on bivalve and gastropod mollusks (clams & snails, respectively) from coastal waters of Southern California.

 The data presented in the 'Live-Dead Data' tab were compiled by John Warme in the 1960s for his PhD dissertation.
 The samples were collected in Mugu Lagoon, which is a small back-barrier lagoon in Ventura County California (between Santa Barbara and Los Angeles).
 Warme collected 45 samples within Mugu lagoon (see map at bottom of app page).
 For each sample all of the living bivalve and gastropod species were identified and individuals counted.
 He also identified and counted all dead individuals (empty shells) from the same samples.
 There are two major environments within Mugu Lagoon: subtidal eel grass beds and intertidal sand flats.

-The table at the top of the page (labeled 1) shows the numbers of sites containing living and dead individuals, the numbers of living and dead species at each size, and the total numbers of living and dead individuals sampled.
+The table at the top of the page (labeled 1) shows the numbers of sites containing living and dead individuals, the numbers of living and dead species at each site, and the total numbers of living and dead individuals sampled.

-The first set of plots (labeled 2) compares the numbers of species and individuals in the living and death assemblages for each sample site.
-The dashed line on each plot is the 1-to-1 line: samples that fall exactly on this line have the same value in the living and death assemblage.
-Examine the two plots and make sure you understand what is being displayed.
-Note that both axes are shown on a log<sub>10</sub> scale.
-This means that each change of one unit on the axis represents a factor-of-ten change in the data. (e.g., the distance between 10 and 100 is the same as between 100 and 1000.)
-We often plot data on a log-scale when the data span a large range in values and most are small.
+The first set of plots (labeled 2) compares the numbers of species and individuals in the living and death assemblages for each site.
+Examine the two plots, read the caption, and make sure you understand what is being displayed.

 _Answer the following questions_